EcoGRAPH/ecograph.github.io/korah.md

 ## Department of Geography and Environmental Sustainability, University of Oklahoma

 ### Education
+- Ph.D., Geography and Environmental Sustainability, University of Oklahoma
+- M.A., Geography, Miami (OH) University
-- B.A.
-Geography and Rural Development, Kwame Nkrumah University of Science and Technology
+- B.A., Geography and Rural Development, Kwame Nkrumah University of Science and Technology
-- M.A.
-Geography, Miami (OH) University

 ### Research Interests
 Geographic information systems, satellite remote sensing, urban land use